landigf/TicTacToe/README.md

 The code defines various functions to manage the various phases of the game, such as the creation of the grid, the choice of squares by the players, the control of victory or defeat.
 The game runs in a "do-while" loop, which continues until one of the players wins or the grid is filled completely.
 At the end of the game, a victory or a tie message is displayed depending on the result.

-The Choice_Player() function asks the user to enter the desired position for his move using keyboard letters or numpad numbers.
+The Choice_Player() function asks the user to enter the desired position for his move using numpad numbers.
 The PC_Choice() function uses logic to decide the best position for the AI to move.
 Both functions use the Board() function to print the current game board to the screen.